arminhammer/wolkenkratzer/README.md

 ## Usage

+Full documentation for the project can be found at https://arminhammer.github.io/wolkenkratzer/.

 ### General
 The core class is Template, which is instantiated with ```new wolkenkratzer.Template()```.
 Parameters can be added with the ```addParameter()``` method, and Resources can be added with ```addParameter```.
 The final template can be retrieved with Template.toJson().